Project

 Technical Contributions: Built SQL-based data quality framework with 37 validation rules, created data profiling reports, and established automated data freshness monitoring.
 Daily incremental pipeline processing 2.1M new records with <30 min latency.

-Snowflake Data Model (dbt)
+Snowflake Data Model (SQL)

 -- models/marts/forecasting/fct_revenue_daily.sql